 Tan said getting to know an Asian language was embedded inside the faculty’s charter: being inclusive of the community and constructing the traditional capital of the town.

-Students in Year 1 and 2 had a Mandarin studying assistant, even as Year 3 and 4 college students expressed interest in studying the language and have been taught via a show.
+Years 1 and 2 students had a Mandarin studying assistant, even as Year 3 and 4 college students expressed interest in learning the language and were taught via a show.

-Students in Year five and 6 have been taught using Tan, primarily based too on interest in mastering Mandarin.
+Students in Years five and six have been taught using Tan, primarily based on their interest in mastering Mandarin.

-Children at the college had additionally taken component in competitions, consisting of in brief movies, Tan stated.
+Tan stated that children at the college had additionally taken part in competitions consisting of brief movies.

-During Chinese Language Week, Arapahoe School could be visited by way of a Chinese calligrapher.
-There could be cooking and a performance using a Chinese dance institution.
+During Chinese Language Week, Arapahoe School could be visited by a Chinese calligrapher.
+There could be cooking and performing using a Chinese dance institution.

 Tan loved maximum about teaching Mandarin to see college students’ love for the language and their curiosity.